Galvarinus chilensis

-Galvarinus chilensis, the Chilean slender snake, is a species of snake belonging to the family Colubridae.
-This species is found in southern South America.
+Galvarinus chilensis, also known commonly as the Chilean slender snake, is a species of venomous snake belonging to the subfamily Dipsadinae of the family Colubridae.
+The species is native to southern South America.
+There are two recognized subspecies.

 Taxonomy

 Galvarinus chilensis was first formally described as Coronella chilensis in 1837 by the German ornithologist, herpetologist and ichthyologist Hermann Schlegel, with its type locality given as Chile.
 In 1854 Charles Frédéric Girard reclassified C. chilensis into the genus Tachymenis, and in 2022, Trevine et al. proposed the new genus Galvarinus for the T. chilensis species group, the trans-Andean clade within Tachymenis, and Tachmymenis chilensis was designated as the type species of the new genus.
 The genus Galvarinus is classified within the tribe Tachymenini of the subfamily Dipsadinae in the family Colubridae.

 Subspecies

-There are two subspecies of G. chilensis:
+Two subspecies of Galvarinus chilensis are recognized as being valid, including the nominotypical subspecies.